ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 Births and deaths aro more frequent by
 night than by&#x27; day. -The number of men
 capable of bearing arms is calculated a
 </td></tr></table>

 ---

+## From _The Greenbrier era._

+#### 1854-06-03 &middot; [Lewisburg, Va.
+[W. Va.]](http://dbpedia.org/resource/Lewisburg%2C_West_Virginia)

+<table style="width: 100%;"><tr><td style="width: 50%">

+avernge is 23 years.
+Ohe quarter die
+provious to the age of seven years; one­
+half reaching 17; and theie who pars
+this age enjoy a facility refused to one
+half the human specie..
+To every 1000
+persons only one reaches 100 years of
+life; to every 100 only six reach the
+age of 65; and not more than one in
+50i0 lives to 50 years of age.
+There
+ate on carth 1,000,000,ut inthal itants;
+and of those fla, fn, asls dis every ytar
+919,e every day; 3,48t1 every hour.
+and 00 every mainute, or une every
+second.
+Those losses are about bal­
+anced by an equal number of hirths
+The married ate longer lived than the
+single, and above all thest who ole gita
+a sober and indu trious on luct.
+Tit
+men live longer than the t ones.
+Wh
+men have more chances of life in tit
+favor previous to being ot years of age,
+than men have, lut foh tfiw
+</td></tr></table>

+---